PGecom/python-pg-sdk/README.md

 ### List cards

-Now that you have created a card, the next step is to implement polling to get Card Details.
+the next step is to implement polling to get all Cards.
 We recommend a 4-5 second interval between requests.
 Following are the important parameters that you can provide for this method:

 | Field        | Required | Type   | Description           |
 | ------------ | -------- | ------ | --------------------- |